-In the next proposition we compare the equilibrium level of investment, k^ , with the socially optimal level that maximizes $W^{NI}(k)$ and $W^I(k)$ and examine how social welfare is affected by regulatory independence, privatization, and the regulatory climate.
+In the next proposition, we compare the equilibrium level of investment, k^ , with the socially optimal level that maximizes $W^{NI}(k)$ and $W^I(k)$ and examine how social welfare is affected by regulatory independence, privatization, and the regulatory climate.

-Proposition 8: The equilibrium level of investment, k^ , is below the socially optimal level.
+PROPOSITION 8: The equilibrium level of investment, k^ , is below the socially optimal level.
 Moreover, in equilibrium,

-- (i) social welfare is independent of the degree of regulatory independence, ρ, but is decreasing with the state's ownership stake δ, and with the measure of regulatory climate γ when the regulator is non-independent (i.e., when ρ < ρ); - (ii) assuming that $1 \delta (1 \gamma) \frac{T}{\overline{c}} > 0$, social welfare is increasing with the degree of regulatory independence, ρ , and decreasing with the state's ownership stake δ , and with the measure of regulatory climate γ , when the regulator is independent (i.e., when $\rho > \rho^$).
+- (i) social welfare is independent of the degree of regulatory independence, ρ , but is decreasing with the state's ownership stake δ , and with the measure of regulatory climate γ when the regulator is nonindependent (i.e., when $\rho < \rho^$); - (ii) assuming that $1 \delta(1 \gamma)\frac{T}{\overline{c}} > 0$, social welfare is increasing with the degree of regulatory independence, ρ , and decreasing with the state's ownership stake δ , and with the measure of regulatory climate γ , when the regulator is independent (i.e., when $\rho > \rho^$).

-Proposition 8 shows that when we take into account the endogenous determination of investment and capital structure, a higher degree of regulatory independence (a higher ρ), a larger extent of privatization (a decrease in the value of δ), and a more pro-firm regulatory climate (a lower value of γ), are all welfare-enhancing.
-The reason for this is that as Propositions 5-6 show, regulatory independence, privatization and pro-firm regulatory climate strengthen the firm's incentive to invest and, while the regulated price increases too, the increase in investment leads to an increase in the total surplus generated by the firm.
+Proposition 8 shows that when we take into account the endogenous determination of investment and capital structure, more regulatory independence (a higher ρ), more privatization (a decrease in the value of δ), and more pro-firm regulatory climate (a lower value of γ), all lead to a higher welfare.
+The reason for this is that as Propositions 5 and 6 show, regulatory independence, privatization, and pro-firm regulatory climate strengthen the firm's incentive to invest and, while the regulated price increases too, the increase in investment leads to an increase in the total surplus generated by the firm.